-Volunteer in Spain with Abroad Escape.
+Volunteer in Valencia, Spain — Teaching, Childcare, Special Needs & Medical Internship with Abroad Escape.

-During these holidays there is no volunteering : 1 May, 24 June, 15 August, 9 October, 12 October, 1 November, 6 December, 8 December, 25 December
+Start dates 2026: 1 May, 24 June, 15 August, 9 October, 12 October, 1 November, 6 December, 8 December, 25 December.
+Choose any other Monday for your start date.

-Programs in Spain
+volunteer in Valencia in Spain

 volunteer teaching english in Spain